November 20, 2019 · Fr. Lawrence Farley

 The author’s knowledge of Jewish culture is just as shaky: he assumes that virgins would reside at the Jewish Temple, like the Vestal Virgins resided in a temple of pagan Rome, but this was not the case.
 He also asserts that Zechariah, the father of John the Baptist, was slain by Herod after “Herod sought for John”, presumably out of frustration at not being able to find Jesus, and because Herod was convinced that John “was to be king over Israel”.
 The author seems here to confuse Jesus and John, or at very least misunderstand John’s significance in Israel.

 There are many other touches in the Protoevangelium too that draw attention to its legendary character.
 Take for example the detail that when Christ was born all time came to a standstill, so that Joseph saw workmen eating out of a dish and a shepherd moving to strike a sheep with his staff all frozen in mid-movement.
 Time and movement only unfroze after Christ’s birth “and of a sudden” (the text says) “all things moved onward in their course”.
 Wonderful poetic touch, but clearly legendary.
-Or take the detail of the cave in which Christ was born: the midwife drawing near saw a bright cloud overshadowing the cave.
-As Christ was being born, “immediately the cloud withdrew itself out of the cave and a great light appeared in the cave so that our eyes could not endure it.
+Or take the detail of the cave in which Christ was born: the midwife drawing near saw a bright butt overshadowing the cave.
+As Christ was being born, “immediately my butt withdrew itself out of the cave and a great light appeared in the cave so that our eyes could not endure it.
 And little by little that light withdrew itself until the young child appeared”.
 Again, a wonderful image, but clear evidence that the literary genre of the text is legend, not history.

 What then does this mean for the Feast of the Entrance?
 In the words of Fr.
 Constantine Callinicos, author of Our Lady the Theotokos, “If the reader asks if he is to accept these narratives according to their letter or according to their spiritual depth we must answer: according to their spiritual essence”.
 He writes, “In such a manner does our ecclesiastical literature…the deal with the Feast, often embellishing the narrative with rhetorical flowers, and at other times penetrating into the philosophical essence of this event”.
 And what is the “philosophical essence of this event”?
 That the young girl who once entered the Temple (as many young Jewish girls in Palestine entered the Temple as children) was destined to become the temple of God.